HLR/DomiKnowS/User API/GettingStarted.md

 ## Examples

-To help you get started quickly, we provide several examples in [run with jupytor](https://github.com/HLR/DomiKnowS/tree/Doc/Run%20With%20Jupyter)) section of this repository.
-These examples demonstrate how to use DomiKnowS for various tasks, including classification, regression, and optimization problems.
+To help you get started quickly, we provide a [walkthrough example](ExampleTask.md).
+This example demonstrates how to use DomiKnowS step by step.

-Refer to documentation!
+Refer to documentation for detailed information!